hpe-dev-incubator/hpe-dev-portal/content/platform/determined-ai/home.md

   - determined
   - determined-AI
 ---
-Building and training optimized deep learning (DL) models at scale is considered the most demanding and critical stage of ML development.
+Building and training optimized models at scale is considered the most demanding and critical stage of machine learning (ML) development.
 [Determined AI](https://www.determined.ai/) accelerates time-to-production with an open-source platform to build and train models faster and easier.

-Determined AI closes this gap to help researchers and scientists to focus on innovation and accelerate their time-to-delivery by removing the complexity and cost associated with machine learning development.
+Determined AI helps researchers and scientists focus on innovation and accelerate their time-to-delivery by removing the complexity and cost associated with machine learning development.
 This includes making it easy to set-up, configure, manage and share workstations or AI clusters that run on-premise or in the cloud.

 Determined enables you to: